jamiemcstay/Let-s-play-dice/README.md

 ### Responsiveness

-- I used google chrome developer tools to check the responsiveness of the game on all differenet screen sizes, and used css to modify it to fit all screen sizes.
+I used google chrome developer tools to check the responsiveness of the game on all differenet screen sizes, and used css to modify it to fit all screen sizes.

 ### Features testing

-In order to text the features of the game I had my two housemates and two family members play the game and answer thee questions with  either a pass or a fail:
+In order to test the features of the game I had my two housemates and two family members play the game and answer thee questions with  either a pass or a fail:

 >Question 1
 Does the game interactivity work how it should?
 - Interactive zone allows the user to click when they are prompted.
-- Does the UI correcly updates with results and gameflow information.
+- Does the UI correctly update with results and gameflow information.

 >Question 2
 Does the game correctly analyse the results of the rolls and award the winner as specified in the rules of the game?

 >Question 3
-Does the game correcly update the piggy bank and correcly update the user and computers bankrolls according to the winner of the round?
+Does the game correctly update the piggy bank and correctly update the user and computers bankrolls according to the winner of the round?

 >Question 4
 Does the game allow the user to click to restart the game once they have played through until game over?